★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do FRED (Federal Reserve Economic Data) and MarketXLS cover?

-Both cover common asset types.
-FRED (Federal Reserve Economic Data) also includes Other.
-MarketXLS adds coverage for Stocks, ETFs, Options, Mutual Funds, Currencies, Futures, and Cryptos.
+Both cover the common asset types.
+FRED (Federal Reserve Economic Data) also handles other.
+MarketXLS adds stocks, ETFs, and options on top.

 Does FRED (Federal Reserve Economic Data) or MarketXLS have real-time data?

-MarketXLS offers real-time data feeds, which is essential for active traders.
-FRED (Federal Reserve Economic Data) uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+MarketXLS offers real-time data, which matters if you trade actively.
+FRED (Federal Reserve Economic Data) runs on delayed or end-of-day data — perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from FRED (Federal Reserve Economic Data) and MarketXLS?